W. Tyndale

 obviously he got the royal rage as in this work Tyndale

-opposed to Henry VIII's divorce from
+opposed to Henry VIII's divorce from the Spaniard Catherine

 of Aragon on the principle that it contravened